OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Baseline Methods of OpenAD

 \subsection{Vision-Centric 3D Open-ended Object Detection}

-Due to the limited scale of existing 3D perception data, it is challenging to directly train a vision-based 3D open-world perception model.
-We utilize existing 2D models with strong generalization capabilities to address this issue and propose a vision-centric baseline for 3D open-world perception.

-As illustrated in~\figref{fig:method}, an arbitrary existing 2D open-world object detection method is initially employed to obtain 2D bounding boxes and their corresponding semantic labels.
-Simultaneously, the image feature maps generated by the image encoder of the 2D model are cached.
-Subsequently, a 2D-to-3D Bbox Converter, which combines multiple features and a few trainable parameters, is introduced to transform 2D boxes into 3D boxes.
+Due to the limited scale of existing 3D perception data, it is challenging to train a vision-based 3D open-world perception model directly.
+To address this issue, we propose a vision-centric framework for 3D open-world perception, as illustrated in~\figref{fig:method}.
+An existing 2D open-world object detection model is first employed to generate 2D proposals and their corresponding semantic labels.
+Subsequently, a 2D-to-3D BBox Converter is introduced, which combines multiple features and a few trainable parameters, to transform 2D proposals into 3D boxes.

-Specifically, we use existing depth estimation models, such as ZoeDepth~\cite{bhat2023zoedepth}, DepthAnything~\cite{yang2024depth}, and UniDepth~\cite{piccinelli2024unidepth}, to obtain the depth map of the cropped image by the 2D box.
+Specifically, for each 2D proposal, we employ a Partial Encoder composed of multi-layer convolutional networks to extract partial features.
+This is followed by a Depth Net constructed with MLPs to predict depth at each grid, ultimately generating a depth map.
 We also include an optional branch that utilizes LiDAR point clouds and a linear fitting function to refine the depth map by projecting point clouds onto the image.
-Simultaneously, to eliminate regions within the 2D bounding box that do not belong to the foreground object, we utilize Segment Anything Model~\cite{sam} (SAM) to segment the object with the 2D box as the prompt, yielding a segmentation mask.
-After that, we can construct pseudo point clouds for the segmentation mask with its pixel coordinates, depth map, and camera parameters.
-We project the pseudo point cloud onto the feature map and depth map, and features are assigned to each point through interpolation.
+A 3D point coordinate can be obtained from the coordinates of each grid, camera parameters, and depth.
+Pseudo point clouds with features are obtained in this way.
+We project the pseudo point clouds onto the feature map and depth map, and features are assigned to each point through interpolation.
 Then, we adopt PointNet~\cite{qi2017pointnet} to extract the feature $f_p$ of the pseudo point clouds.
-Meanwhile, the depth map and feature map within the 2D bounding box are concatenated along the channel dimension, and its feature $f_c$ is derived through convolution and global pooling.
+Meanwhile, the depth and feature maps within the 2D bounding box are concatenated along the channel dimension, and its feature $f_c$ is derived through convolution and global pooling.
 Finally, we utilize an MLP to predict the object's 3D bounding box with the concatenated features of $f_p$ and $f_c$.

-In this baseline, only a few parameters in the 2D-to-3D Bbox Converter are trainable.
+Only a few parameters in the 2D-to-3D Bbox Converter are trainable in this baseline.
 Thus, the training cost is low.
 In addition, during the training, each 3D object serves as a data point for this baseline, allowing for the straightforward construction of multi-domain dataset training.